Banff in December 2024: Here’s ALL You Need to Know

 Between the ice skating, horse-drawn carriage ride, and the ice bar, you could spend an entire day at Lake Louise in December!
 Just make sure to bring a good winter jacket.

 We find Lake Louise is often 5-10° colder than the Town of Banff.
-Typically, we wear our down parkas unless we are doing something active; ours are from Triple Fat Goose and they are perfect for winter in Banff.
+Typically, we wear our down parkas unless we are doing something active.
+Some great ones are from Patagonia and are perfect for winter in Banff.

 Wild Ice Skate